gecko47/gecko47/README.md

 - 👋 Hi, I’m @gecko47
-- 👀 I’m interested in smart contract programming and programming regressions
+- 👀 I’m interested in C# and the Unity game engine
-- 🌱 I’m currently learning Solidity and Python
+- 🌱 I’m currently learning C# and Unity
-- 💞️ I’m looking to collaborate on beginner Solidity projects
+- 💞️ I’m looking to collaborate on beginner Unity projects
 - 📫 You can reach me on github!

 <!---